GSA/piv-guides/_engineering/02_ssh.md

 permalink: engineering/ssh/
 ---

 To use Secure Shell (SSH) for remote access, you should authenticate with your PIV/CAC credential.
-This guide will help you to do this from your Windows, Linux or macOs computer.
-The setup instructions required for your computer is shown in the </BR>
+This guide will help you to do this from your Windows, Linux or macOs computer. </BR>

 {% include alert-info.html content = "Your Chief Information Security Officer must determine that security controls are in place and approve SSH scenarios.
 You should also review your agency's policies and use your physical or virtual jump servers to restrict users from using SSH directly from workstations." %} </BR>

 {% include alert-info.html content = "Your PIV/CAC contains an authentication certificate key pair (public and private) for smart card logon.
 Using a PIV/CAC key pair is very similar to using a self-signed key pair for SSH.
 The setup below is meant for PIV/CAC based authentication." %}

+The setup instructions required for your computer is shown in the sections for Windows, MacOS and Linux desktops.
+The last section provides instructions for the linux server administrator to setup your account for PIV/CAC access.
 To enable PIV/CAC authentication for Windows, this guide uses PuTTY-CAC.
 For macOS 10.12.x (Sierra), this guide uses native smart-card features.
 Opensource software OpenSC is used for the linux desktops.
 Other commercial options are also available but not covered in this guide.

 - [Windows](#ssh-from-windows)
 - [MacOS](#ssh-from-macos)